Background image

 Chris did his first EFA event in 1994 on Just Joshin.
 Shortly after Chris started riding Deo Juvante and soon enough the two rose through to 5****.
 2008 saw Burton win 5* in Adelaide on Newsprint.

-In 2015, Burton placed 4th at Luhmuhlen with Graf Liberty, he also went on to place 3rd and 4th at Burghley on TS Jamaimo and Haruzac.
-2015 also saw Burton take out the World Record for the lowest ever finishing score at a three day event aboard Santano in the CCI*** in Camphire.
+In 2015, Chris placed fourth at Luhmuhlen with Graf Liberty.
+He also went on to place third and fourth at Burghley on TS Jamaimo and Haruzac.
+2015 also saw Chris take out the world record for the lowest ever finishing score at a three-day event aboard Santano in the CCI*** in Camphire.
 The duo finished with a dressage score of 24.5.

-At Kentucky 2018 he placed 9th on Nobilis 18.
-In 2019, Burton claimed 3rd and 4th at Badminton with Cooley Lands and Graf Liberty and 2nd at Pau with Quality Purdey.
-Burton finished the 2019 season as World Number 3.
+At Kentucky 2018 he placed ninth on Nobilis 18.
+In 2019, Chris claimed third and fourth at Badminton with Cooley Lands and Graf Liberty and second at Pau with Quality Purdey.
+Chris finished the 2019 season as world no.3.

-Chris was set to compete in his third Olympic Games in Tokyo, with his horse Quality Purdey, but had to withdraw within two weeks of the Games.
+Chris was set to compete in his third Olympic Games in Tokyo, with his horse Quality Purdey, but had to withdraw two weeks out from the Games.

-Following pre-Olympic Veterinary inspections it was determined that Quality Purdey had sustained a minor injury, and although with time will make a full recovery, the decision was made that her welfare should not be compromised.
+Following pre-Olympic veterinary inspections it was determined that Quality Purdey had sustained a minor injury and the decision was made that her welfare should not be compromised.

 Read More